Kauai Aloha Festivals is re-organizing for next year.

-On Kaua'i, the Aloha Festival events take place between August 25th and October 20th.
+On Kaua'i, the Aloha Festival events take place between August 30th through October 20th.
 Come help celebrate Kaua‘i's Hawaiian cultural heritage at any or all of the upcoming events that are part of Kaua‘i Aloha Festivals.
 You will enjoy Royal Court presentations and experience outstanding cultural entertainment, food and traditions.
+Check out our video!

 Aloha Week began in 1946 to celebrate Hawai'i's unique cultural heritage and our sense of Aloha.
 In 1991, the name was changed to "Aloha Festivals" with events slated during the months of September and October - the traditional time of Makahiki (a time of peace and celebration).
 Event schedule subject to change * Friday, August 30th: 4:30 to 5:30 p.m.
-Royal Court Investiture at Smith's Tropical Paradise Garden, 808-821-6895, 4:30pm: This signature event is the investing of the 2012 Mo`i Kane (King), Mo`i Wahine (Queen), Kamali`i Kane (Prince), and Kamali`i Wahine (Princess) along with their royal court.
+Royal Court Investiture and Lu'au at Smith's Tropical Paradise Garden.
+This signature event is the investing of the 2013 Mo`i Kane (King), Mo`i Wahine (Queen), Kamali`i Kane (Prince), and Kamali`i Wahine (Princess) along with their royal court.
 The investiture is an annual event, honoring the newest members of Kaua'i's 21-member royal family.
 The procession will begin with the blowing of the Pu (Conch Shell) which signifies the arrival of the Royal Ali`i.
 After the investiture, the Royal Court will be treated to Ho`okupu (gifts), mele (song) and hula, followed by Smith's traditional lu'au.
 Come and enjoy this cultural experience that only happens once a year.
-Gardens open at 4:30pm, investiture at 5:15pm.
+Gardens open at 4:30 p.m.; investiture at 5:15 p.m.
 The Royal Family will be visiting different places around the island during the period of Kaua'i Aloha Festivals.
-Pictured here is Richard Lopaka Colipano, Mo'i Kane (king) and Elsie Puamailani Aloha Nakamura, Mo‘i Wahine (queen).
+Pictured here are Yasumori Aalona Quentin Pomaikai, Mo'i Kane (king) and Elsie Puamailani Aloha Nakamura, Mo‘i Wahine (queen).
 For information about the Royal Court, contact Lyah Drake at firstname.lastname@example.org or call 808-346-6924.
 For reservations, go online to Smith's Tropical Paradise Lu'au.
 Online purchases receive a $10 discount off the regular adult rate of $88.

 * Sunday, Sept.
 1st: 10 a.m., Hale Pule, at Kapa`a First Hawaiian Church.
 Enjoy a church service, honoring Kaua'i's royal family where prayers and songs celebrate the Kaua'i Aloha Festivals season.
 The Kapa`a First Hawaiian Church is part of the United Congregational Church of Christ denomination.
-Service starts at 10:00am with the procession of the 2012 Kaua'i Aloha Festivals Royal Court.
+Service starts at 10:00 a.m. with the procession of the 2013 Kaua'i Aloha Festivals Royal Court.
 Traditional hymns are sung in English and Hawaiian.
 Public is welcome.
 For more information, call Jo Manea at 808-822-9447.

 * Monday, Sept.
-3rd, 7:30pm - 9pm, Hawai'i Alive Review, with Wallis & Shana Punua, Kaua`i Marriott.
-The Hawai`i Alive Show with Wallis & Shana Punua welcomes the 2012 Kaua`i Aloha Festivals Royal Family to a night of music.
+2nd: 7:30 p.m. - 9 p.m., Hawai'i Alive Review with Wallis & Shana Punua at Kaua`i Marriott.
+The Hawai`i Alive Show with Wallis & Shana Punua welcomes the 2013 Kaua`i Aloha Festivals Royal Family to a night of music.
 You can see the Royal Court and enjoy one of Kaua‘i's well-known entertaining family with hula, Tahitian, and the only multiple Fire Knife Dance.
 Call 808-651-6202 for show reservations or email email@example.com.
 For show and lu'au, go to http://www.hawaiialiveluau.com.

 * Wednesday October 9th: 6:00 p.m. to 9 p.m., Sheraton Kaua‘i Auli‘i Lu‘au.
 Connect with Kaua'i's rich history and culture, traditional culinary treats and refreshing libations in an oceanfront setting.
 Observe Kaua'i's Royal Court procession, the offering of ho‘okupu (gifts) and enjoy the history and tributes paid to Kaua'i Aloha Festivals and the Royal Court.
 For reservations call Wehi Oliver at 808-634-1499 or go online to the Sheraton Kaua'i's Auli‘i Lu‘au. * Friday, Oct.
-18th: Grand Hyatt Kaua'i Resort and Spa, 10 a.m. to 3 p.m., Na Lima Hana means many hands working, as this three-day event presents a multitude of cultural and health practitioners offering activities, demonstrations, entertainment and learning experiences.
+18th: Grand Hyatt Kaua'i Resort and Spa, 10 a.m. to 3 p.m., Na Lima Hana Festival.
+Na Lima Hana means many hands working, as this three-day event presents a multitude of cultural and health practitioners offering activities, demonstrations, entertainment and learning experiences.
 Literally, many hands are working to teach and learn these fascinating skills.
 Learn all about lei-making, weaving with endemic plants, uses of medicinal plants, salt-making, drum-making, lomilomi (traditional massage), lau hala weaving, kapa (tapa) making, carving, ancient chants, hula kahiko and the uses of kalo (taro).
 Enjoy Hawaiian food and entertainment too.
 The Royal Court will be presented at 10:00 a.m.
 For more information about all the events during the Na Lima Hana Festival, check the event schedule at http://nalimahana.net or call Stella Burgess at 808-240-6369, or email firstname.lastname@example.org.